Court Appointed Special Advocate (CASA)

-Through Clark College’s PRLE 290 CASA Special Project, students can become a CASA and earn up to 15 college credits.
+A Court Appointed Special Advocate (CASA) is part of a community-based program that recruits, trains and supports citizen-volunteers to advocate for the best interests of abused and neglected children in courtrooms and communities.
+Through Clark College's PRLE 295 CASA Special Project, students can become a CASA and earn up to 15 college credits.

 Goals of a CASA/GAL Volunteer